Which tasks should your law firm automate first?

 Law firm automation software also enables the scheduling of appointments with new or existing clients, avoiding the need to exchange calls or emails to coordinate schedules.
 If your firm uses Microsoft’s Office 365, then you have access to Bookings.

-Bookings shows your available calendar appointments through the firm’s website, and a client can simply select an available date and time to meet with you.
-Bookings then updates the firm calendar and notifies you about the upcoming appointment.
+Bookings show your available calendar appointments through the firm’s website, and a client can simply select an available date and time to meet with you.
+Bookings then update the firm calendar and notify you about the upcoming appointment.

 And if your firm also uses legal case management software such as AbacusLaw, Amicus Attorney, or Amicus Cloud, new appointments will automatically appear in your Amicus calendars via the Office365 calendar sync.
 Now both you and the client are able to focus more time on substantive work and everyone is happier.

 Get really productive with rule-based calendaring